-Client-centered marketing1 means designing your marketing strategy around your ideal client’s behaviors and needs.
+Client-centered marketing, inspired by the user-centered design framework, means designing your marketing strategy around your ideal client’s behaviors and needs.
 In other words, you must understand who you want to work with, the problems they have, and how they go about trying to solve those problems.
 Once you understand your clients and their pain points, you can use that knowledge to build an effective marketing strategy.

 Here is an example to illustrate what this means: